Kudoz

 Host onboarding & Quality assurance

-When Hosts join Kudoz, they join an onboarding meeting in which they learn about the ‘working ingredients’ of a Kudoz learning experience.
-Such as the Host sharing what they love about the topic of the experience.
-During the onboarding meeting with the Kudoz Coach, Hosts start planning their experience.
+In an onboarding meeting, hosts learn about the ‘working ingredients’ of a Kudoz learning experience.
+Such as the sharing what they love about the topic of the experience.

 Multisensory experiences

-In-person interactions enable learning through multiple senses.
+Kudoz’ learning interactions are in-person and enable learning through multiple senses.
 For Hosts, body language is important to understand Kudoers who are less vocal.

 Badges and events

-Kudoers and Hosts earn badges for series of experiences they did.
-Series of experiences are aimed at inviting people to try new things, and stretch their comfort zone.
+Kudoers and Hosts earn badges for experiences they did.
+Sets of experiences are aimed at inviting people to try new things, and stretch their comfort zone.

 Jay’s experiences with Kudoz